Budapest is the capital

 of Budapest with the largest Synagogue in the world, the Dohany Synagogue built

-in romantic Byzantine and Moorish style with it's 3000 seats is the largest
+in romantic Byzantine and Moorish style with it's 3000 seats.
+The beautiful

-largest Parliament of Europe, with the 1000 years old crown jewels of Hungary.
+interior of the 2nd largest Parliament of Europe, with the 1000 years old crown

-The building was constructed to commemorate the 1000 year's anniversary of the
+jewels of Hungary.
+The building was constructed to commemorate the 1000 year's

 Return to your awaiting